 by Dr Clare Macdonald, General Practitioner

-Feeding provides a time for building and developing relationships.
-Many women have known of their child for around 36 weeks by the time they meet them, having single-handedly provided them with a nurturing environment and all the nutrition they need during pregnancy.
+Feeding can provide a time for building and developing relationships.
+Many women have known of their child for around 36 weeks by the time they meet them, having provided them with a nurturing environment and all the nutrition they need during pregnancy.
 Breastfeeding can provide the next stage in this journey and its potential physiological and psychological benefits to the mother should not be underestimated.
 Access to specialist breastfeeding support should be made available to all mothers who need or want it.
 Regardless of feeding method, skin-to-skin contact and responsive feeding promote secure infant attachment and should be valued.
 Mothers who are expressing breast milk have additional challenges in preparation of equipment and storing of breast milk.
 Parents who are using formula will need to invest time preparing the milk, cleaning and sterilising bottles.
-All of these can be key parts of early parenthood and require some sense of understanding from healthcare professionals who are caring for families.
+All of these can be key parts of early parenthood and require understanding from healthcare professionals who are caring for families.
 Above all, parents and carers should have access to safe and impartial information about feeding their baby.

 The 6-8 Week Postnatal Check